maxwellmattryan/PersonalWebsite/.github/pull_request_template.md

   - playing around or testing new things
 - `test`
   - adding missing tests or refactoring tests
   - no production code change
+- `update`
+  - adding a small change to a file (i.e. picture, documentation)
+  - no production code change

 ## Summary